 See if your child's school is participating:

 Parents, you can support your child’s participation in the Healthy Futures Challenge by being physically active with your child and by helping your child complete his or her physical activity log.

 Here’s more about the Challenge:

-Alaska grade school children, grades kindergarten through sixth grade.
-To find out if your child’s school is participating in the Fall 2013 Challenge, visit the Healthy Futures website.
+Alaska children, grades kindergarten through sixth grade.
+To find out if your child’s school is participating in the Spring 2014 Challenge, visit the Healthy Futures website.

-Children will keep a log of physical activity totaling at least 30 minutes outside gym class 3 days each week for 4 consecutive weeks.
+Children will keep a log of physical activity.
 Each month, they’ll submit the log to a designated school staff member who tracks their completed logs in a simple database.
 Staff will electronically send the database to Healthy Futures at the end of each month.
 Healthy Futures will mail prizes to the school for distribution at no cost to the teachers or staff.

-Primarily through Alaska schools, with the help of Healthy Futures, the Department of Health and Social Services, school staff, teachers and parents across Alaska
+Primarily through Alaska schools, with the help of Healthy Futures, the Department of Health and Social Services, other partners, school staff, teachers and parents across Alaska

 And now to the most important question: Why?